Apple in China: Acclaim

-In her May 15, 2025 review for The New York Times, Hannah Beech called Apple in China “smart and comprehensive,” praising Patrick McGee’s clever and chronologically organized timeline of how Apple’s expansion to China manufacturing facilities under then COO Tim Cook created a global success but also an “existential vulnerability” for the United States.
-She states in the review that the book author argues “China wouldn’t be China today without Apple”.

-In his May 13, 2025, Daily Telegraph review, Tom Knowles gives Apple in China four out of five stars, calling it an “eye-opening exposé” of the “lucrative relationship stained by manipulation, violence and abuse” between Apple and China’s authoritarian regime.
+In a review for The New York Times, journalist Hannah Beech called Apple in China "smart and comprehensive", praising Patrick McGee's clever and chronologically organized timeline of how Apple's expansion to China manufacturing facilities under then COO Tim Cook created a global success but also an "existential vulnerability" for the United States.
+She states in the review that the book author argues "China wouldn’t be China today without Apple".
+Tom Knowles of The Daily Telegraph gave the book four out of five stars, calling it an "eye-opening exposé" of the "lucrative relationship stained by manipulation, violence and abuse" between Apple and China's authoritarian regime.